Stuffed with Problems: The Challenges of Dealing with a Taxidermy Object

 Natural History objects are fascinating to work with and are an important part of our cultural collections, but there are certain risks associated with these objects so care, planning and correct OH&S procedures need to be considered before any treatment begins.

-The Importance of Critical Thinking & Decision Making in Conservation
+The Importance of Critical Thinking and Decision Making in Conservation

 The taxidermy infant reptile specimen has large tears across its body which are made more noticeable by the adhesive around these tears.
 Three of the five tears (on the back and both arms) are filled with adhesive, and the other two tears (on the underside of neck and proper left leg) are open but show signs of having been coated in adhesive at some point.